Nasal reconstruction using a paramedian forehead flap: Indications

 A forehead flap is usually required if the nasal defect is larger than 1.5 cm, requires replacement of support or lining, or if it is located within the infratip or columella.
 If the defect is small and superficial it can be resurfaced with a skin graft or it can heal by secondary intention.
 Limited alar defects can be resurfaced using a nasolabial flap, however, the amount of tissue available from the nasolabial area is limited and the flap is thicker, less vascular, and hair bearing in males.

 Nasal defects mostly result from excision of (malignant) skin tumours as basal cell carcinoma, squamous cell carcinoma, malignant melanoma, keratoacanthoma, lentigo maligna, lymphoma, and sweat gland carcinoma.
 Other acquired nasal defects are usually caused by trauma, burns or sepsis.

 The forehead flap is known as the best donor site for repairing nasal defects because of its size, superior vascularity, skin color, texture and thickness.
 Especially the color and texture of the forehead skin matches exactly with the skin of the nose.
 This is why the forehead flap is used so much for nasal reconstruction.

 Principles

 Vascularisation

-Vascularisation of the scalp and forehead is supplied by the supraorbital, supratrochlear, superficial temporal, postauricular and occiptal vessels.
+Vascularisation of the scalp and forehead is supplied by the supraorbital, supratrochlear, superficial temporal, postauricular and occipital vessels.
 All these vessels are lined vertically and permit safe and effective transfer of the forehead flap on multiple individual vascular pedicles.
 The pedicle is the anatomic part that resembles the stem of the flap.
 The perfusion of the paramedian forehead flap comes from three sources: randomly, through the frontalis muscle and through the supratrochlear artery.
 Because the forehead flap is an axial flap with a pedicle containing its dominant vessel, the pedicle can safely be narrowed to 1 to 1.2 cm.